Maine Court Records

 What is Back Child Support in Maine?

-How do I Get Back Child Support Paid in Maine?
+How Do I Get Back Child Support Paid in Maine?

 Willful failure to pay child support is an offense in Maine.
 Parents seeking ways to collect owed child support payments may commence the enforcement process by reporting the defaulting parent.
 Maine’s Division of Support Enforcement and Recovery (DSER) works directly with the Department of Health and Human Services to help parents pay and receive child support payments.
-The department enforces child support payments through the following actions:
+The department enforces child support payments usually through the following actions:

 - Tracking down the delinquent parent’s bank account and instructing the bank to withdraw child support.